Today was only day two of the Russian military operation. And yet, what a day it was!!!

 - The operational envelopment of the Ukrainian forces along the LOC with the LDNR forces has not happened yet, there is still a corridor by which these forces can withdraw.
-The Russian could have shut it down already “by maneuver by fire” but, apparently, they want to keep it open for a little longer.
+The Russians could have shut it down already “by maneuver by fire” but, apparently, they want to keep it open for a little longer.

 - The Russian Black Sea fleet has not engaged in any major combat activities (that I know off, so take that with a grain of salt).

 Will that happen tomorrow?
-Maybe, it all really depends on whether the regular Ukrainian units will agree to surrender or whether they will fight to their last solider.
+Maybe, it all really depends on whether the regular Ukrainian units will agree to surrender or whether they will fight to their last soldier.
 It also depends on how the Ukrainian civilians will react at the sight of approaching Russian forces.

 So what to look for tomorrow?